sr-murthy/ccm/README.rst

 **Note**: often instructions may not be entry points, decision points, branch points or exit points, but simply transitional instructions that follow and are succeeded by other instructions in order of execution.

-The bytecode graph will have all of the structural information about the number of nodes, edges, connected components and the like, in order to calculate the CCMs.
-Additionally, if we consider only source code representing individual functions or class methods, we can define an equivalence relation on the bytecode instructions in terms of the identity of their associated source lines.
-With a minor modification, this relation will yield a (strongly) connected digraph of the source lines - a source code graph - which is isomorphic to the quotient of the bytecode graph under this equivalence relation, and will yield the same complexity measures for a given source code object as the bytecode graph.
-This will be described in more detail with examples later on.
+The bytecode graph will have all of the structural information about the number of nodes, edges, connected components and the like, in order to compute the CCMs.
+It can also be used to create a (connected) digraph of the source lines (as the quotient graph of the bytecode graph under a simple equivalence relation on the instructions), as described later - this source code graph will be similar to the bytecode graph, but not necessarily the same and may produce slightly different values for the CCMs compared to the bytecode graph.

 There are several CCMs that can be calculated with this approach: